wizeline/wize-docs/onboarding/README.md

 #### Project Manager / Agile Coach

 Generally an existing Project Manager (PjM) employee.
 When the new-hire cohort includes a new Project Manager, however, that new-hire assumes this role with the coaching and guidance of an existing PjM.

+#### Volunteer

+An existing (_i.e._, not new-hire) employee who wishes to participate in an onboarding project.
+Distinct from [Coaches](#coach), A Volunteer's main focus is to gain experience with the tools, languages, _etc_., used for a project and/or help onboarding new-hires make progress with a given project.

 ## Planning